semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 ### Promoting environments via API {#promotion-api}

-You can also use the [Public API (alpha)](../reference/api) to trigger promotions.
+You can also use the [Public API](../openapi-spec/semaphore-public-api) to trigger promotions.
 If a promotion is forbidden by the environment, you will receive an `HTTP 400 Bad Request` response with a reason in the body.

 ## See also